fsharp/fsharp.org/guides/web/index.md

    Includes a simple template for creating F# Silverlight Applications.
 The template creates a single Silverlight project that creates Silverlight controls from F# code and runs in an automatically generated HTML page.

+## Working Groups

+If you are interested in contributing to the F# web platform, please join the [F# Web Stack Google Group](https://groups.google.com/forum/#!forum/web-stack-fs).
+The group is open to all, and you'll find a good summary of the current status of the working group in the group's welcome message.